R4chel/physics-based-circle-packing/README.md

 # physics-based-circle-packing
 Exploration of circle packing using a physics simulation of repelling particles.
 (For the loosest definition of all of those words).

+Here is a link to the p5.js implementation fo this idea: https://r4chel.github.io/physics-based-circle-packing/

 I will be implementing the algorithm in a few languages.